 Viti Levu Scuba Diving Holidays

-Viti Levu Travel Information
+Viti Levu Tourist Information

 Great Fiji, largest of the islands, Viti Levu is where it all happens in Fiji. ¾ of the population live on the island, which is roughly 120 km by 100 km, and which serves as the political and economic centre of Fiji.
 The island boasts the highest peak in Fiji, Mount Victoria at 1,323 metres, international airports at Nadi and Suva, and the world famous dive destinations of the Coral Coast, Rakiraki and Beqa Lagoon.